NativQA Framework: Enabling LLMs and VLMs with Native, Local, and Everyday Knowledge: Introduction

 \section{Introduction}

 Large Language Models (LLMs) have exhibited cultural bias toward certain cultures, largely due to the predominance of training data in high-resource languages and the limited digital representation of low-resource languages \cite{li2024culturellm,pawar2024survey,durmus2024towards}.
 Given that most LLMs are trained primarily on English or translated data, which often fails to capture how people naturally speak, ask questions, and express their needs in their native languages and dialects.
 Since the emergence of LLMs, there has been growing concern about how to develop and benchmark models that perform equitably across diverse languages and cultures~\cite{NEURIPS2024_77f089cd,myung2024blend,kim-etal-2024-click,pawar2024survey}.
-In addition to cultural representation,\footnote{Cultural ability includes understanding the diversity of cultural elements across different cultures \cite{pawar2024survey}.
-In the context of cultural QA, it can be defined as question answering that reflects the types of questions likely to be asked and answered by people of a particular culture, either in their native or second language \cite{arora2024calmqa}.} there is also concern about whether LLMs can effectively respond to everyday, long-form, and complex queries that require paragraph-length answers \cite{arora2024calmqa,myung2024blend,hasan2024nativqa}.
-These concerns have driven efforts to develop multilingual~\cite{ustun2024aya,touvron2023llama2,team2024gemma} and language-specific~\cite{fanar2024,nahin2025titullms,nguyen-etal-2024-seallms} closed and open-source LLMs.
+In addition to cultural representation,\footnote{Cultural ability includes understanding the diversity of cultural elements across different cultures \cite{pawar2024survey}.} there is also concern about whether LLMs can effectively respond to everyday, long-form, and complex queries that require paragraph-length answers \cite{arora2025calmqa,myung2024blend}.
+These concerns have driven efforts to develop multilingual~\cite{ustun2024aya,team2024gemma} and language-specific~\cite{fanar2024,nahin2025titullms,nguyen-etal-2024-seallms} closed and open-source LLMs.